Strawhorse/Strawhorse/README.md

 Hi there, I'm John Bracken

-Java programmer currently finishing postgraduate studies in Applied Software Development with CCT Dublin (HDip).
+Programmer currently finishing postgraduate studies in Applied Software Development with CCT Dublin (HDip).

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.
 Looking for developer opportunities.